HewlettPackard/oneview-puppet/RESOURCES.md

 * `found` - Searches for `oneview_logical_switch_group` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.

 :exclamation: **NOTE:** The declaration of logical switch groups must follow the one seen in the example file.

+:warning: This resource type is only supported by the **C7000** hardware variant.

 Example file: [logical_switch_group.pp](examples/logical_switch_group.pp)